Boyer–Moore string-search algorithm: Performance

+$O(n\frac{\log_k m}{m})$, where k is the alphabet size.

 Implementations

 Various implementations exist in different programming languages.
-In C++ it is part of the Standard Library since C++17, also Boost provides the generic Boyer–Moore search implementation under the Algorithm library.
+In C++ it is part of the Standard Library since C++17 and Boost provides the generic Boyer–Moore search implementation under the Algorithm library.
 In Go (programming language) there is an implementation in search.go.
 D (programming language) uses a BoyerMooreFinder for predicate based matching within ranges as a part of the Phobos Runtime Library.

 The Boyer–Moore algorithm is also used in GNU's grep.